Mowassir-Noor/ParkUs_backend/API_REFERENCE.md

 ### Parking Spots
 - Anyone can view all spots
 - Only owner can update/delete their spots
+- Admin can manage any spot

 ### Availability
 - Only spot owner can create/delete availability
 - Anyone can view availability
+- Admin can manage any availability

 ### Bookings
 - Users can only create bookings for themselves
 - Users can view their own bookings
 - Owners can view bookings on their spots
-- Only owners can update booking status
+- Owners can update booking status; admins can update any
-- Only renters can delete their bookings
+- Renters can cancel their bookings before start if pending/confirmed; admins can cancel any
+- Admin can view/manage all bookings

 ---